przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

 dev_build_1 exited with code 0
 {% endhighlight %}

-But with second run `docker-compose` will reuse existing container and only execute `jekyll build` without installing `gems`
+But with the second run `docker-compose` will reuse existing container and only execute `jekyll build` without installing `gems`

 {% highlight bash %}
 $ docker-compose up build